EBI-EMBL-Bioinformatics-tools/KD_EBI_Project/README.md

 La imagen tomada de [Florida Keloid Center](https://floridakeloidcenter.com/news/)

+## European Nucleotide Archive (ENA)
+We found that the ENA has some interesting projects associated with keloids, such as transcriptomic analysis of keloid tissue versus regular scar tissue.
+Many projects don’t have publicly available data yet.
+However, we found some transcriptomics projects that did.
+For example: project PRJNA764368.
+Other projects with publicly available data for keloids include: PRJEB50146, PRJNA751500, PRJNA734158 and PRJNA780889.

 ## European PMC

 Search for information on keloid disease in European PMC using: